Estebmaister/react-calendar/README.md

 # React-calendar

-Intends to be an app for my application to Jobsity as Front-end developer junior.
+Intends to be an app for my application to Jobsity as Junior Front-end Developer.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.